Reporting Internet Crimes

 Still not sure who to contact?
 The Department of Justice has a list of agencies responsible for different kinds of online crime.

 How to avoid online crimes

 Some online crime you simply can't escape, such as big companies being hacked — which puts your personal and financial information at risk even though you haven't done anything wrong.
-However, good Internet habits can help keep you safe.
-Most importantly, you need to keep your computer (and other connected devices in your home) secure.
-Be sure you run antivirus on your computer, and keep your antivirus software up to date, as well as installing security patches when they're released.
+However, good internet habits can help keep you safe.
+Most importantly, you need to keep your computer and other connected devices in your home secure.
+Be sure you run an antivirus on your computer, and keep your antivirus software up to date, as well as installing security patches when they're released.
 Both will help make it much more difficult for hackers to get into your computer.

 But even if online thieves can't hack their way into your computer, they can still take advantage of you by convincing you to give them what they want.
 They might trick you into downloading dangerous software or convince you to give them information with threats or promises — and they are very good at making their messages look legitimate.
 In both cases, it's all about being careful.
 Never click on suspicious links or download files from unknown sources.
 And when someone asks you for money or personal information, be wary of handing it over.